IndustrialCodeGuy/windows-wnf-registry-bloat-toolkit/Docs/investigation-overview.md

 - Determine a creation time or last-use time for each state from the registry entry alone.
 - Establish a universal "healthy" Notifications value count.
 - Establish that the redirected-printer/DsmSvc recurrence path observed on one host applies identically to every RDS host.
+- Prove the current reuse-versus-recreate hypothesis or identify the exact stable printer/device identity used for reuse.
 - Explain the currently observed host-to-host difference in `SWD\PRINTENUM` retention and recurrence behavior.
+- Prove that residual OneDrive failures in previously modified user profiles were caused by the earlier AppX re-registration attempts.
 - Guarantee that the accumulation will not recur after cleanup.
 - Determine that every 72-byte WNF registration on every Windows version is safe to remove.